gersonfoks/dagster_mnist_example/README.md

 # Introduction

-This projects gives an example on how to use Dagster to build a simple training pipeline.
+This projects gives an example on how to use Dagster to build a simple training and hyperparameter search pipeline.

-## Overview

-The pipeline is composed of the following steps:

-- Preprocessing the data
-- Model creation
-- Training the model
-- Evaluation of the model

-With this setup we are also able to reuse the steps in other pipelines.
-Such as a hyperparameter tuning pipeline.

-# Setup
+It shows how you can create assets, jobs, ops, graphs and repositories.
+The main entrypoint is the 'main_pipeline.py' file.

-# run the pipeline
+# Usage

 To open the pipeline in dagit, you can use the following command: